I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-_ksfilter_descriptor.md

 ## Members

+`Dispatch`

+A pointer to a <a href="..\ks\ns-ks-_ksfilter_dispatch.md">KSFILTER_DISPATCH</a> structure for this type of filter.
+This member is optional and need only be provided by clients that wish to receive notifications about filter creations, deletions, and so on.
+Drivers that are interested in the processing of data (transforms) typically provide this dispatch table and a processing function.
+Providing a filter-processing function instead of individual pin-processing functions is what makes a driver filter-centric instead of pin-centric.

 `AutomationTable`

 A pointer to a <a href="..\ks\ns-ks-ksautomation_table_.md">KSAUTOMATION_TABLE</a> structure for this type of filter.
 The automation table is what describes the properties, methods, and events supported by this filter.
 This automation table is merged with the automation table supplied by AVStream for all filters.
 Should the client supply a property, method, or event handler already implemented by AVStream, the client's implementation supersedes AVStream's.

-`Categories`

-A pointer to an array of category GUIDs for this filter type.
-If required, a device interface is registered for each category.
-This member may be <b>null</b> if and only if <b>CategoriesCount</b> is zero.

-`CategoriesCount`
+`Version`

-This member specifies the number of category GUIDs that are provided in the <b>Categories</b> member for this filter type.
-Zero is a legal value for this member.
+This member specifies the version of the filter descriptor.
+This member should be set to KSFILTER_DESCRIPTOR_VERSION.

-`ComponentId`

-A pointer to the <a href="..\ks\ns-ks-kscomponentid.md">KSCOMPONENTID</a> structure for this filter type.
-This is used for the component ID property that provides identification information.
-This member is optional.

-`Connections`

-A pointer to an array of <a href="..\ks\ns-ks-kstopology_connection.md">KSTOPOLOGY_CONNECTION</a> structures present in this filter type.
-This member is optional; it may be <b>NULL</b> if and only if <b>ConnectionsCount</b> is zero (in which case, the default topology is used).

-`ConnectionsCount`

-This member specifies the number of topology connections present in <b>Connections</b>.
-This member may be zero indicating that the default connection set is used.
-Using default connections means that the topology of the filter is described with a single topology node where each pin on the filter is connected to the corresponding ID on the topology node.
-The direction of each connection is determined by pin data flow.

-`Dispatch`

-A pointer to a <a href="..\ks\ns-ks-_ksfilter_dispatch.md">KSFILTER_DISPATCH</a> structure for this type of filter.
-This member is optional and need only be provided by clients that wish to receive notifications about filter creations, deletions, and so on.
-Drivers that are interested in the processing of data (transforms) typically provide this dispatch table and a processing function.
-Providing a filter-processing function instead of individual pin-processing functions is what makes a driver filter-centric instead of pin-centric.

 `Flags`